Snille/MMM-Chart/README.md

 		},
 ````

-And to set the size, add in your custom.css file for the above graps.
+And to set the size, add in your custom.css file for the above graphs.

 ````CSS
 .inside {